StephenGriffies/StephenGriffies.github.io/_pages/home.md

 <br> <br>

 You are invited to explore this website for an overview of my activities and for opportunities to work with me as a graduate student, postdoc, or visiting research scientist.
+In particular, I seek PhD students with an extremely strong training in theoretical physics and applied mathematics as achieved during undergraduate and/or masters studies.

 </p>